MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 & 3 - The Seven Churches.md

 >' “‘I know your works.
 Behold, I have set before you an open door, which no one is able to shut.
 I know that you have but little power, and yet you have kept my word and have not denied my name.'
 ==Revelation 3:8==
 https://www.bible.com/bible/59/REV.3.8

+- God has all the power.
+The door is refering to a missionary
 ### The Lukewarm Church / Leodicea